 Christopher honed his skills when he joined chef and mentor Steffen Engelhardt at Statoil Canteen in Stavanger in 2006, but not without some tough love along the way.
 Steffen kicked him out of the kitchen on the first day for not shaving, but he also laid the first seeds of a dream to compete at the highest level.

 “I started to think of competing in the Bocuse d’Or.
 The most important thing is that one must dream of joining this competition.
 Without the dream, you just give up.
 I had that dream for 10 years.
 When I felt that I was getting ready, I trained myself mentally for four years with the chef's national team and competed in many smaller cooking competitions.
-Altogether it would be about six years before I stood in Lyon,” says Davidsen, who took silver in 2017.
+Altogether it would be about six years before I competed in Lyon,” says Davidsen, who won silver in 2017.

 Christopher had already been crowned a World Champion Chef in 2015.
-When he made a decision to target the Bocuse d’Or his wife Sirigave him the third degree about the commitment he was taking on.
+When he made a decision to target the Bocuse d’Or his wife Siri gave him the third degree about the commitment he was taking on.
 She knew very well what dedication it takes to meet the exacting standards of this prestigious international gastronomy competition.
 Siri also knows that Christopher thrives off the pressure and she can now stand shoulder to shoulder with him, proud in the knowledge that his name and culinary reputation are now known the world over.

 Today, you will find Christopher at Speilsalen in a constant search for new culinary experiences.
 The finest handpicked Norwegian produce is prepared with the utmost care and respect; no detail is overlooked, and taste is the foremost goal of every effort.
-To complement Davidsen’s creations, the four-time Norwegian wine sommelier champion Henrik Dahl Jahnsen is in charge of wine and other beverage pairings.
+To complement Davidsen’s creations, the five-time Norwegian wine sommelier champion Henrik Dahl Jahnsen is in charge of wine and other beverage pairings.

 “Life is full of surprises, and if you look closely, you will find inspiration and influence all around you.
 This is what I want our guests to feel when they visit us in Speilsalen.
 The experience mirrors parts of my story and, hopefully, is reflected in new experiences for our guests.
 Elements of surprise will guide you through what we serve,” finishes Christopher.